Cayman Airways: Recent history: 2000s

+In January 1, 2004, Cayman Airways Introduced Their First Boeing 737-300 (registration VP-CKY) from the International Lease Finance Corporation (ILFC).

 In 2005, Cayman Airways was the only airline operating nonstop service from Grand Cayman to Chicago O'Hare Airport (ORD) with a weekly 737 flight.

 In 2016, it was announced that four new Boeing 737 MAX 8 aircraft would be introduced between late 2018 and 2020, allowing for the eventual retirement of the 737-300 aircraft then operated by the airline.
 The airline also added one 737-800 as an interim measure as a "bridge" aircraft between the 737-300 and the new 737 MAX 8.
-Cayman Airways Express also introduced Saab 340 regional turboprop aircraft between 2015 and 2016 in tandem with the eventual planned phased retirement of the de Havilland Canada DHC-6 aircraft as a part of the overall fleet modernization plan.
+Cayman Airways Express also introduced Saab 340 regional turboprop aircraft between 2015 and 2016 in tandem with the eventual planned phased retirement of the de Havilland Canada DHC-6 aircraft as a part of the overall fleet modernisation plan.

-On Wednesday 8 November 2017, the retirement process of the 737-300 began, with the first aircraft being phased out.
+On Wednesday, 8 November 2017, the retirement process of the 737-300 began, with the first aircraft being phased out.

-On 27 August 2018, Cayman Airways announced that the they were adding Denver, Colorado (DEN) to its list of gateways, adding that this flight would be the longest scheduled commercial flight the airline had ever operated.
+On 27 August 2018, Cayman Airways announced that they were adding Denver, Colorado (DEN), to its list of gateways, adding that this flight would be the longest scheduled commercial flight the airline had ever operated.
 Cayman Airways was planning to operate these seasonal five-hour nonstop flights from Grand Cayman to Denver twice weekly, starting 2 March 2019, until August, and then resume service in December 2019.
-The airline stated it would be operating its new 737 MAX 8 on this service.
-It was also mentioned that other destinations were being considered, such as Los Angeles, San Francisco, and Vancouver, B.C., London, England and Brazil.
+The airline stated it would be operating its new 737 MAX 8 aircraft on this service.
+It was also mentioned that other destinations were being considered, such as Los Angeles, San Francisco, Vancouver, B.C., London, England, and Brazil.

 However, these new services would require the runway at Owen Roberts International Airport to be lengthened.
 This runway lengthening project was expected to occur within the next several years.

 In October 2018, the first of the airline's 737 MAX 8 aircraft was on the final assembly line at the Boeing Renton Factory in Renton, Washington.
 The second 737 MAX 8 aircraft for the airline was on the assembly line at Boeing Renton Factory in late January/early February.